 A strong Muddy fave, The Boxing Hare in Swerford comes out fighting with a Michelin chef, experienced owners, a newly renovated orangerie and celeb clientele.
 Book us in!

 I first reviewed The Boxing Hare pub in Swerford, North Oxfordshire in January 2018, when it was so new the signage hadn’t even been put up (literally, I watched the workman on ladders as I lunched).
-The team creds, though, were firmly in place – new owners Antony Griffith Harris (The Canal Brasserie; First Floor in Notting Hill) and his PR-savvy partner Stacey C. Elder with head chef Nicholas Anderson, a two time Michelin star and 3 AA rosette winner, formerly of The Bell of Hampton Poyle.
+The team creds, though, were firmly in place – new owners Antony Griffith Harris (The Canal Brasserie; First Floor in Notting Hill) and his PR-savvy partner Stacey Elder as owners, who had enticed head chef Nicholas Anderson, a two time Michelin star and 3 AA rosette winner, away from The Bell of Hampton Poyle.

 Since that first review, The Boxing Hare has steadily grown in popularity with who are attracted to the informal, warm, service, spot-on food and phenomenal portions (let’s just say you’re not pushing solitary peas around a plate here.)
 Only five miles from Chipping Norton, and a 15 minute jaunt from private members club Soho House, there’s a tantalising steam of celebrity diners amongst the in-the-know locals and foodie day trippers that make up the clientele.